 And there’s no real way to tell who’s who.

-How can you prevent money laundering and corporate fraud?
+What are the top ways to prevent money laundering and corporate fraud?

-Without a focus on anti money laundering practices, senior finance leaders expose their enterprises to security breaches, non-compliance fines and losses in the millions.
+Without a focus on anti-money laundering practices, senior finance leaders expose their enterprises to security breaches, non-compliance fines, and losses in the millions.

 Comply with regulations

-- Building a program to detect and report suspicious activity successfully
+• Building a program to detect and report suspicious activity successfully

-- Creating a risk-based customer identification system
+• Creating a risk-based customer identification system

-- Having a qualified designated AML compliance officer
+• Having a qualified designated AML compliance officer

 Build a robust due diligence process